 Asst.
 Football - Def.
 Coord.

-He spent the 2010 season in the professional ranks with UFL’s Hartford Colonials, where he coached NFLers Emmanual Cook and Quinton Demps.
+He spent the 2010 season in the professional ranks with UFL’s Hartford Colonials, where he coached NFLers Emanuel Cook and Quintin Demps.

-As an undergraduate at Middlebury, he was a rare three-sport athlete, lettering in football, ice hockey, and baseball, serving as a team captain in the latter activity his senior year.
+As an undergraduate at Middlebury, he was a rare three-sport athlete, lettering in football, ice hockey, and baseball.
+He served as a team captain in the latter activity his senior year.